 - "Efficient Empiricism: Streamlining Teaching, Research, and Learning in Empirical Courses"

 ARTICLE: Stephen Schmidt, "Resources and the Acceptability of the Repugnant Conclusion."
-Thoeria.
+Theoria.
 An International Journal for Theory, History and Foundations of Science - April 2019

 - Author: Stephen Schmidt